 Welcome,

 I am Luca, PhD student at the School for Mass Communication Research, KU Leuven (BE), where I am part of the ERC project MIMIc.
-My research focuses on the production of narratives about success in contemporary mainstream cultural products–with a specific focus on music–and their internalization processes among adolescents.
+Currently, I am visiting fellow at the Harvard Department of Sociology and Affiliated with the Weatherhead Research Cluster on Comparative Inequalities and Inclusion.

-My research interests lie at the intersection of cultural sociology (cultural objects, symbolic boundaries), media psychology (entertainment, framing), social and media theory (resonance, (post-)Bourdieusian theory, intersectionality, cultivation, narrative persuasion).
-I use a wide variety of methodologies, dependently on the specific project at hand.
+I work at the intersection of cultural sociology (cultural objects, symbolic boundaries), media psychology (entertainment, framing), social and media theory (resonance, intersectionality, narrative persuasion).
 Currently, I mostly employ quantitative and computational methods (e.g., SEM, FA, computational text analysis, social network analysis).
 In my previous research, I also employed historico-archival (with digital and library material) and impact evaluation methodologies (e.g., diff-in-diff).

 PhD student in Communication Science, 2020 - in progress